Summary

-In March 2023, a developer built a ChatGPT-powered assistant that could check the weather, look up flight prices, and book restaurant reservations — all within a single conversation.
-The trick?
-The AI never actually called a single API itself.
-Instead, it told the developer’s code exactly which function to call and with which arguments, received the results, and wove them into a seamless natural language response.
-The user had no idea they were talking to a text generator that couldn’t actually do anything on its own.
-That trick has a name: tool calling.
-And it’s the single most important capability that transformed large language models from impressive text generators into agents that can interact with the real world.
+In March 2023, a developer built a ChatGPT-powered assistant that could check the weather, look up flight prices, and book restaurant reservations within a single conversation.
+The mechanism deserves scrutiny: the AI itself never called a single API.
+Instead, it told the developer’s code exactly which function to call and with which arguments, received the results, and incorporated them into a seamless natural language response.
+The user could not have known that they were conversing with a text generator unable to act on its own.
+The mechanism has a name: tool calling.
+It is the single most important capability that transformed large language models from impressive text generators into agents capable of interacting with the real world.

-Here’s the uncomfortable truth about LLMs: they are fundamentally trapped.
-An LLM doesn’t know today’s date.
-It can’t check a stock price.
-It can’t query your database, send an email, or read a file on your computer.
-It only knows what was in its training data (which is months or years old) and whatever you include in the current conversation.
-Without tool calling, asking an LLM “What’s NVIDIA’s stock price right now?” gets you a polite apology and a reminder of its knowledge cutoff date.
+A central limitation of LLMs warrants direct acknowledgement: they are fundamentally constrained.
+An LLM does not know today’s date.
+It cannot check a stock price.
+It cannot query a database, send an email, or read a file on the user’s computer.
+It knows only what was in its training data (which is months or years old) and whatever appears in the current conversation.
+Without tool calling, asking an LLM “What is NVIDIA’s stock price now?” yields a polite apology and a reminder of its knowledge cutoff date.

-Tool calling changed everything.
-It’s the mechanism that lets an AI model say, “I don’t know the answer to this, but I know which function to call to get the answer — and here are the exact arguments.”
-Your code then executes that function, feeds the result back to the model, and the model responds to the user as if it knew all along.
-This is how ChatGPT plugins work.
-This is how Claude Code reads and writes files.
-This is how every AI agent operates under the hood.
+Tool calling changed this situation.
+It is the mechanism that allows an AI model to indicate, “I do not know the answer, but I know which function to call to obtain it, and here are the exact arguments.”
+The user’s code then executes that function, feeds the result back to the model, and the model responds as if it had known all along.
+This is how ChatGPT plugins operate, how Claude Code reads and writes files, and how every AI agent functions internally.

-In this guide, I’m going to break down tool calling from the ground up.
-You’ll learn exactly how it works, see complete code examples for Claude and OpenAI, understand the differences between providers, and walk away with everything you need to build your own tool-calling applications.
-Whether you’re a developer building AI-powered products or an investor evaluating AI companies, understanding tool calling is essential — it’s the bridge between “AI that talks” and “AI that acts.”
+This guide examines tool calling from the ground up.
+It explains exactly how the mechanism works, presents complete code examples for Claude and OpenAI, describes the differences between providers, and provides what is required to build tool-calling applications.
+For developers building AI-powered products and for analysts evaluating AI companies, understanding tool calling is essential: it is the bridge between “AI that talks” and “AI that acts.”

-Tool calling (also called function calling) is a mechanism where a large language model can request the execution of external functions or APIs during a conversation.
-Instead of trying to answer everything from memory, the model can reach out to the real world — checking databases, calling APIs, performing calculations, or executing code — by asking your application to run specific functions on its behalf.
+Tool calling (also referred to as function calling) is a mechanism by which a large language model can request the execution of external functions or APIs during a conversation.
+Rather than attempting to answer entirely from memory, the model can reach into the real world—checking databases, calling APIs, performing calculations, or executing code—by asking the application to run specific functions on its behalf.

-The key insight is deceptively simple: the model doesn’t execute the tools itself.
-It generates a structured request — a function name plus arguments in JSON format — and your code is responsible for actually executing it.
-The result gets sent back to the model, which then incorporates it into its response.
+The central insight is deceptively simple: the model does not execute the tools itself.
+It generates a structured request—a function name plus arguments in JSON format—and the user’s code is responsible for actually executing it.
+The result is sent back to the model, which then incorporates it into its response.

-Think of it like a brain and hands.
-The LLM is the brain: it plans, reasons, and decides what needs to happen.
-The tools are the hands: they actually do things in the physical world.
-The brain can’t pick up a cup of coffee on its own, but it can tell the hands exactly how to do it.
-Similarly, an LLM can’t check the weather, but it can tell your code to call a weather API with specific coordinates and interpret the result.
+The relationship can be likened to that of a brain and hands.
+The LLM is the brain: it plans, reasons, and decides what should happen.
+The tools are the hands: they perform actions in the world.
+The brain cannot lift a cup of coffee by itself, but it can direct the hands precisely.
+Similarly, an LLM cannot check the weather directly, but it can instruct a code path to call a weather API with specific coordinates and then interpret the result.

 The Three-Step Loop